btholt/complete-intro-to-react-v7/lessons/04-core-react-concepts/B-hooks.md

 - You can use `useState` as many times as you need for various pieces of state!
 Again, this is why ordering is important because React relies on `useState` to be called in strictly the same order every time so it can give you the same piece of state.
 - Similar to above.
 We're using `onChange` and `onBlur` because it makes it more accessible.
+- Whenever you set the animal to be a new animal, you have to clear out the breed.
+If you select a dog, then select a poodle, then select cat, it wouldn't make sense for you to search for a poodle cat.
+Hence you need to clear out breed when you select a new animal.

 Let's make a third dropdown so you can select a breed as well as an animal.